Filters

 }

-It has a filter specified to filter out any clicks where last_attributed_touch_data_plus_current_feature was MOBILE_DEEPVIEWS or DESKTOP_DEEPVIEWS.
+This query also has a filter, which filters out any clicks where last_attributed_touch_data_plus_current_feature was MOBILE_DEEPVIEWS or DESKTOP_DEEPVIEWS.

-A maximum of 5 results should be returned, in descending order of unique_count, with days that had 0 clicks returned (not filtered out):
+A maximum of 5 results will be returned, in descending order of unique_count.
+Results with days that had 0 clicks will be returned (and not filtered out) because the zero_fill flag is set to true:

 curl -X POST -H "Content-Type: application/json" -d '{